MaterializeInc/materialize/doc/user/content/support.md

 ### Trials

-If you run into a snag or need support during the trial period, join the [Materialize Slack community](https://materialize.com/s/chat) or [open an issue](https://github.com/MaterializeInc/materialize/issues/new/choose).
+If you run into a snag or need support during the trial period, join the [Materialize Slack community](https://materialize.com/s/chat) or [open a discussion](https://github.com/MaterializeInc/materialize/discussions).
 Slack is the best place to get timely help from Materialize employees and other users!

 ### Customers